 Finding low cost auto insurance in Ohio should be fairly straightforward in the Internet Age, but with so many companies promising the lowest premiums, the task is much more challenging than most people expect.
 At PennyGeeks, we decided to make the process easier by evaluating the insurance rates of several leading providers in The Buckeye State.

 Cheapest Car Insurance Companies in Ohio

-The most effective way to ensure you’ve scored the cheapest car insurance rates in Ohio is to conduct a side-by-side comparison of quotes from more than one provider.
-Below you’ll find a list of insurance carrier suggestions for various driver categories:
+The most effective way to score the cheapest car insurance rates in Ohio is to conduct a side-by-side comparison of quotes from different providers.
+Below, you’ll find the results of our comparison study:

 |Liberty Mutual||Safe Drivers|